OpenC3/cosmos/README.md

    - Used for offline analysis of command and telemetry data.
 Extracts a given list of items into a CSV file for further analysis in other tools such as Excel or Matlab.

-OpenC3 is built and maintained by Ryan Melton (ryanmelt) and Jason Thomas (jmthomas) at OpenC3, Inc.
+OpenC3 COSMOS is built and maintained by Ryan Melton (ryanmelt) and Jason Thomas (jmthomas) at OpenC3, Inc.

 ## Getting Started